bomonike/bomonike.github.io/temporal.md

 https://docs.temporal.io/self-hosted-guide

+## Rate of processing

+APS (Actions Per Second) measures how many <strong>high-level operations (Actions)</strong> are performed each second within a Temporal Cloud.
+APS is the basis for throttling Actions such as starting or signaling a Workflow within the limits set for each Namespace.

+RPS (Requests Per Second) measures how many <strong>low-level gRPC requests</strong> are issued in the Temporal Service, both in self-hosted Temporal and Temporal Cloud.
+RPS is used to manage rates at the service level, such as the Frontend, History, or Matching Services.

 ## Latency

-The Temporal Platform has built-in Visibility APIs to view the status and get the state of a Workflow Execution at any time, as well as metric endpoints to monitor the health of the platform.
+The Temporal Platform has built-in Visibility APIs to get the state of a Workflow Execution at any time, as well as metric endpoints to monitor the health of the platform.

 <a target="_blank" href="https://docs.temporal.io/cloud/service-availability#latency">
 "Temporal Cloud has a p99 latency SLO of 200ms per region."</a>